Valar-Systems/MorningRope/README.md

 ![window opener GIF](/media/motor-gif.gif)

-There is a carriage attached to the front of each curtain panel.
+There is a carriage attached to the back of each curtain panel.
 A string runs through each carriage and through the motor which pulls it open and close.

 ![window opener GIF](/media/string-gif.gif)